 10 Ways You Can Get a Higher MCAT Score

 Preparing for the MCAT involves a lot of strategy.
 However, the most important strategy involves figuring out what best fits your test-taking abilities.
-Therefore, these 10 tips will guide you through the process of discovering and tapping into your best MCAT performance ever.
+Therefore, these 10 tips will guide you through the process of discovering and tapping into your best MCAT performance possible.

 1) Organize your study space and get into a preparation attitude

-Find a space for yourself that you will use exclusively for studying.
+As part of your MCAT prep, find a space for yourself that you will use exclusively for studying.
 Keep that space neat and free of distractions.
 Likewise, when you enter that space, automatically adopt a positive, preparation attitude.
 When you feel positive about studying, it will be easier for you to relax, learn, and retain information in spite of the mental, physical, and emotional challenges you will experience in the months leading up to the exam.

 2) Make a study schedule and stick to it